EdoLabWorks/IO-ControlModule/README.md

 If you press the toggle buttons on each device front-panel section, you can send an ON/OFF message and change the button color of the web control interface correspondingly.

-Although we are just using simple websocket messaging here, the same concept can be used to provide real-time control instead of just notification to our M2M applications.

 This application should be used together with the NodeJS Web Control interface.

 For now, just open it in debug mode in Visual Studio and run the NodeJS Web Control application.